-All Easy-Fire and School-Master kilns are listed to UL 499 Standards for both the US and Canada by MET (An NRTL -Nationally Recognized Testing Laboratory).
+Many but not all kilns are listed to UL 499 Standards for both the US and Canada by MET (An NRTL - Nationally Recognized Testing Laboratory).
 The Vent-Sure vent is listed in both the US and Canada for use with L&L listed kilns.
 UL 499, CSA C22.2, No. 122, CSA C22.
 Listing No E112742.
+If your kiln is listed it will have a listing mark on the data nameplate and on the wiring diagram.
+You can also check hotkilns.com/met.